waynegraham/registry.clir.org/_projects/2012-collections-and-resources-for-the-study-of-women-s-.md

 ---
 layout: project
-title: "Collections and resources for the study of women’s military history"
+title: Collections and resources for the study of women’s military history
 ---